-School breaks in the Seattle-Tacoma metro area occurs at different times in various school districts.
-The mid-winter and spring break schedules are listed below for selected public school systems.
-Following the schedules, we offer some recommended activities for families and school-age children for school breaks during the year.
-Most are free and some are very low cost.
+School breaks in the Seattle-Tacoma metro area occur at different times in our various school districts.
+Listed below are recommended FREE activities for families and school-age children for school breaks throughout the year (winter, mid-winter, spring, an summer).
 See also our list of summer camps and school break camps.

-The following attractions in the Puget Sound region are mostly free or very low cost.
-These museums and festivals are of particular interest for families with children and would make a fun outing during spring break when the kiddos are out of school.
+The following throughout the Puget Sound region free.
+These museums and attractions are of particular interest for families with children and would make a fun outing during school breaks.

-Center for Wooden Boats has two locations: in the heart of Seattle on Lake Union and at Cama Beach State Park on Camano Island, about 65 miles north of Seattle.
+Center for Wooden Boats has two locations: Camano Island/Cama Beach State Park (about 65 miles north of Seattle), as well as in Seattle/Lake Union.
 Each CWB location is a hub of hands-on learning year-round.
-There is no admission fee for many CWB activities: you can stroll the docks (Seattle) or beach (Cama), enter the buildings, look at the displays, and learn from interpretive materials.
+There is no admission fee for many CWB activities: you can stroll the docks (Seattle) or beach (Cama), enter the buildings, look at the displays, learn from interpretive materials, and attend lectures.
 All of CWB’s programs and events are designed to provide public benefit.
-Boat rentals, classes and workshops, field trips, lectures, and opportunities for experience on the docks and in the water are just a few of the things you’ll find when you visit.
+Activities for a fee include boat rentals, classes and workshops, and field trips.

 Puget Sound Navy Museum in Bremerton portrays shipboard life and chronicles naval heritage in the Pacific Northwest, including exhibits about the Puget Sound Naval Shipyard, the USS John C. Stennis, Special Operations Submarines, and more.
 Along with the Naval Undersea Museum located 10 miles north, they form the Navy Museums Northwest a unit of the Naval History and Heritage Command with headquarters in Washington, D.C.
 Free admission.

 Bug & Reptile Museum in Bremerton.
-Family-friendly museum lets you explore LIVE bugs, bizarre and interesting bugs, bugs under the microscope, glasses that let you see like a bug, and watch busy ants in the 8 foot long Ant Farm.
-Over 15 kid friendly exhibits to explore.
+Family-friendly museum lets you explore LIVE bugs, bizarre and interesting bugs, bugs under the microscope, glasses that let you see like a bug, and busy ants in the 8-foot-long Ant Farm.
+Over 15 kid-riendly exhibits to explore.
 Free admission.

 Northwest Railway Museum in Snoqualmie (about 30 miles east of Seattle) consists of several locations, the 1890 Snoqualmie Depot, the Centennial Trail Exhibit, and a Railway History Center.
 The Snoqualmie Depot has been restored to its turn of the century grandeur.
 What were once waiting rooms and a freight room are now exhibits about railroad history and the railroad experience.
 There is no admission charge to visit the Snoqualmie Depot; hours are 10am to 5 pm.
 The Snoqualmie Depot is located at 38625 SE King Street (faces SR 202 or Railroad Avenue) in Snoqualmie, WA.
 The Centennial Trail Exhibit is on a public walkway, is free and never closes.
-The Railway History Center is available for a nominal fee by guided tour departing most Saturdays during the Regular Season at 12:30pm.
+The Railway History Center is not free and requires tickets.

 The Job Carr Cabin Museum in Tacoma was built in 2000 as a replica of the first permanent non-Native residence, about a block away from the original site of Job’s frontier home.
 In 1864 the age of 51, Job arrived in Washington, in late 1864.
 He claimed 168 acres and began construction of a log cabin.
 Inside, step back in time to see the living space as it would have been in the late 19th-century.
 Visitors can learn why settlers and immigrants came here, how they lived, what industries put Tacoma on the map, and much more.
 Open 11 months out of the year.
 Wednesday-Friday from June-September and Wednesday-Saturday from October-May.
 Free admission, donations accepted.

-11 lighthouses in the Puget Sound region that you can visit for free, though most will gladly accept donations.
-Lighthouses inside Washington State Parks require a Discover Pass ($10/day, $30/annual).
-A couple sites have small fees under $10 per visit.
+16 lighthouses in the Puget Sound region that you can visit for free, though most will gladly accept donations.
 Most of the lighthouses are historic sites with non-functioning lights.
 However, several are operating to aid maritime traffic in navigation of Puget Sound waterways.
 Several of the lighthouses are in Seattle or a short drive away.
 Others would make more of a day trip with a picnic in fair weather.
+Lighthouses inside Washington State Parks require a Discover Pass ($10/day, $30/annual).
+A couple sites have small fees under $10 per visit.

-Ballard Locks, officially named Hiram M. Chittenden Locks connects the (fresh) waters of Lake Washington, Lake Union, and Salmon Bay to (salt water) Puget Sound.
-The locks prevent the mixing of sea water from Puget Sound with the fresh water, maintain water levels in Lake Washington and Lake Union, and allows commercial and recreational vessels to navigate the 20 foot difference in water level as they transverse the city.
-The entire complex includes two locks, a spillway, and a fish ladder for migration of salmon.
-In addition, there are beautiful gardens around the facility.
-A fish ladder is active with migrating salmon spring to fall.
+Ballard Locks officially named Hiram M. Chittenden Locks in Ballard is free to visit. connects the (fresh) waters of Lake Washington, Lake Union, and Salmon Bay to (salt water) Puget Sound.
+The locks prevent the mixing of sea water from Puget Sound with the fresh water, maintain water levels in Lake Washington and Lake Union.
+The locks allows commercial and recreational vessels to navigate the 20-foot difference in water level as they transverse the city.
+The entire complex includes two locks, a spillway, and a fish ladder for the migration of salmon.
+The fish ladder is active with migrating salmon spring to fall.
+In addition, there are beautiful gardens around the facility and free outdoor concerts on summer weekends.

-Center for Wooden Boats has two locations: in the heart of Seattle on Lake Union and at Cama Beach State Park on Camano Island, about 65 miles north of Seattle.
+Center for Wooden Boats has two locations: Seattle/Lake Union and Camano Island/Cama Beach State Park (about 65 miles north of Seattle).
 Each CWB location is a hub of hands-on learning year-round.
-There is no admission fee for many CWB activities: you can stroll the docks (Seattle) or beach (Cama), enter the buildings, look at the displays, and learn from interpretive materials.
+There is no admission fee for many CWB activities: you can stroll the docks (Seattle) or beach (Cama), enter the buildings, look at the displays, learn from interpretive materials, and attend lectures.
 All of CWB’s programs and events are designed to provide public benefit.
-Boat rentals, classes and workshops, field trips, lectures, and opportunities for experience on the docks and in the water are just a few of the things you’ll find when you visit.
+Activities for a fee include boat rentals, classes and workshops, and field trips.

-Seattle Center (map) is a 74-acre urban park and event center north of downtown.
-Outdoors, enjoy year-around gardens, artwork, and the International Fountain with synchronized music.
-Indoors, enjoy cultural festivals, family programs, fitness classes, and the Armory food court.
+Seattle Center is a 74-acre urban park and event center north of the downtown core (check out their map).
+Outdoors, you can walk the grounds and enjoy artwork and iconic buildings such as the Space Needle and Museum of Pop Culture (MoPOP) and enjoy the International Fountain water programs set to synchronized music.
+Indoors at the Armory, enjoy cultural festivals, family programs, and a food court.

-Seattle Waterfront from Pioneer Square to Belltown is undergoing a multi-year transformation from 2017-2024 that includes replacing the Elliott Bay sea wall (completed 2017), building a new underground tunnel (opened February 2019), and removal of the aging Alaska Way viaduct concrete roadway (completed 2019).
-Additional projects include bridges and walkways to connect the waterfront to downtown, plus new surface streets, environmental upgrades, public art, parks, and opens spaces.
-Two ways to experience the progress include the Pike Place MarketFront for an overhead view of the progress, or closer to the action with a stroll along the west side of Alaskan Way from Pier 66 to Pier 50 featuring a variety of interesting shops, eateries, and public spaces along the way.
+Seattle Waterfront from Pioneer Square to Belltown is undergoing a multi-year transformation from 2017-2025.
+Projects include replacing the Elliott Bay seawall (completed 2017), building a new underground tunnel (opened February 2019), removal of the aging Alaska Way viaduct concrete roadway (completed 2019), new Union Street Pedestrian Bridge (completed 2022).
+Still to come are the Park Promenade (expected late 2024) and Overlook Walk and Pier 58 Waterfront Park (expected 2025).
+Two ways to experience the progress include the Pike Place MarketFront for an overhead view or online for a Waterfront Seattle – Construction Overview

 Coast Guard Museum Northwest in Seattle at Pier 36.
 Ask for directions at the Main Gate.
 See thousands of Coast Guard related items, including large models of Coast Guard cutters, vessel plans, photographs, patches, and books, plus many interesting maritime artifacts (uniforms, ship wheels, lighthouse lenses, buoy lenses, ships bell, sextant…).
 Staffed entirely by volunteers.
-Admission is free.
-Hours: Monday, Wednesday and Friday from 9AM-3PM (closed Tuesday, Thursday, Saturday and Sunday).
+Admission is free but hours are limited: Monday, Wednesday, Friday from 9AM-3PM.
+(Closed Tuesday, Thursday, Saturday, and Sunday).

 Community Centers in the Puget Sound region